Learn shapes in the spirit of Christmas with a recycled cardboard Christmas tree! Tip: remember to write the shape names for print exposure!

 Craft stick puzzles are a fun way to reinforce shape recognition and their names in any language!
 These bilingual shape sticks are one of my daughter's favorite busy bag activities!

-DIY labeled cardboard stencils so that kids become familiar with names of the shapes while tracing!
+DIY bilingual cardboard stencils are labeled so that my kids can become familiar with names of the shapes while tracing!

 Paper rolls and paint are the ingredients for fun, recycled shape stamping!
 We made this activity trilingual for reading practice in 3 languages!